ZeyadMoustafaKamal/sora/README.md

 ### Important
 - First I only get some videos from some random website.
 If you are someone who thinks that I am violating the copywrite laws then just tell me and I will delete this.
 - Second this project is very WIP.
-In this state I would recomment that you read the scripts and figure out how to deal with it.
+In this state I would recommend that you read the scripts and figure out how to deal with it.
 I will still provide a way to choose the quality and I will try to add a search functionality and maybe I will create a TUI to make this even more easy to use.
 I only need some time.
 But of course a PR will be very welcomed.